-G. Cash and Investments
+Cash and Investments

 Cash balances from all funds are pooled and invested to the extent available in authorized investments authorized by Minnesota statutes.
 Earnings from such investments are allocated to the respective funds on the basis of average cash balance participation by each fund.
-Funds with deficit averages are charged with the investment earnings lost in financing the deficits.
+It is the policy of the District in which funds with deficit averages are not charged with the investment earnings lost in financing the deficits.

-H. Restricted Cash
+Restricted Cash

-Cash in the general fund has been classified as restricted because its use is restricted per board resolution and is offset by restricted fund balance in the financial statements to indicate its unavailability for appropriations nor expendable available financial resources.
+Cash in the general fund has been classified as restricted because part of the administrative tax levy has been approved and restricted for future building needs and is offset by restricted fund balance in the financial statements to indicate its unavailability for appropriations nor expendable available financial resources.

-I. Equity
+Equity

-In the government-wide financial statements equity is classified as "net position" and displayed in two components:
+In the government-wide financial statements, equity is classified as "net position" and displayed in two components:

-- 1. Restricted Net Position Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (2) law through constitutional provisions or enabling legislation. - 2.
-Unrestricted Net Position All other net position that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+Restricted Net Position - Consists of net position with constraints placed on the use either by (1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (2) law through constitutional provisions or enabling legislation.

+Unrestricted Net Position - All other net position that does not meet the definition of "restricted" or "invested in capital assets, net of related debt."